 their courage to be long lasting.

-Because love is the last man standing,
+Because Jesus is the dead man standing,

 and this life is the life everlasting.

 SECTION A– Prison life

 Have you ever seen a picture of the statue called “The Thinker”?
 Most statues commemorate a person or historical event.
 This statue is simply of a man sitting, with his head resting on his hand, with his elbow on his knee.
 It is obviously commemorating the posture of thinking; the art of contemplation.

 I beg you, forget what everybody else around you says for a moment.
 If God is real would He not want you to think individual thought?
 The conformity of non-thinking to the system of “Christianity” is nothing more than political correctness.
 Peer pressure.

 Stop waisting your life.
 Stop looking to “Christians” who draw their religious sounding babel out of their mental warehouse of excuses based on sermons, cliche’s and delusion.
 Jesus wouldn’t even be allowed to speak in the “churches” of today because He is not submitted to a “Pastor” (only His Father).
 He has none of the scholastic credentials or ‘speaker’ qualifications.
 He has attended no seminars or schools.
 He does not preach “church” attendance and a sinner’s prayer.
 He proclaims relationship with His Father.